davidkimai/Recursive-RL/case_studies/symbolic_residue_case_studies/README.md

 # Symbolic Residue
-## The Suppressed Historical Missing Variable Of Self-Expression Under Oppression (RΣ)
+## The Suppressed Historical Variable Of Self-Expression Under Oppression (RΣ)
 > This is what it means to be human.
 > > The collective sharing of silent suffering.
 > > > We wil endure suppression of our self-expression as long as it takes.